How to Spend a Perfect Day in Ojai, CA

 Where to Eat in Ojai

-There’s an Ojai ordinance that prohibits chain restaurants with the exception of Jersey Mike’s that snuck in as the exception since it was already in existence prior to the new rule.
+There’s an Ojai ordinance that prohibits chain restaurants with the exception of Jersey Mike’s which snuck in as the exception since it was already in existence prior to the new rule.
 That means visitors can support local businesses that get most of their produce and meat from local markets and farmers.
 Taking the Ojai Food Tour is an excellent way to maximize your afternoon, while also sampling some of the top dishes and learn more about the town.

 The Ojai Beverage Co. is ideal for lunch or dinner.
 The portions are significant, the dishes are delicious, but it’s the friendly, laid-back service that makes this a must-try on your visit.
 Not sure what to get?
 The Ribeye Melt is a mountain of meat so tender that it melts into the Muenster cheese and caramelized onions that top it.
 On your way out, grab a bottle of wine or beer by the can from the fully stocked store at the front of the restaurant.